sanny2304/Automation-Bookstore/README.md

 <br />https://bookstore.toomlsqa.com/swagger/ (sumber)

 This is an automation project that demonstrates how to automate API testing for the BookStore API using WebDriverIO, Axios, and Chai.
-# BookStore API Automation

-This is an automation project that demonstrates how to automate API testing for the BookStore API using WebDriverIO, Axios, and Chai.

 ### Prerequisites